Pleasant Valley Counseling Center

 PLPC Supervisor

-Dr. Brent Moore supervises PVCC provisionally lisenced counselors.
+Dr. Brent Moore supervises PVCC provisionally licensed counselors.
 He is the Chair and Professor of Behavioral and Health Sciences at Indiana Wesleyan University.
 Dr. Moore founded Neural Pathways Learning Center, a clinic specializing in diagnosing specific learning disabilities, which is located in Liberty, MO.

 Intern